 Your baby might just have a lot of brain development going on as they progress mentally.
-Strange as it sounds, these mental leaps can make your baby more clingy and fussy, and cause crying and sleep regression (Rijt and Plooijt, 2017).
+Strange as it sounds, these mental leaps can make your baby more unsettled for a while, and cause crying and sleep regression (Rijt and Plooijt, 2017).

 In most cases, occasional crying in their sleep is entirely normal and nothing to worry about.
-But if you are worried about persistent crying in longer bursts, remember our helpline (0300 330 0700), or contact your GP or health visitor.
+But if you are worried about persistent crying in longer bursts, remember you can contact your GP or health visitor.

 Our support line offers practical and emotional support with feeding your baby and general enquiries for parents, members and volunteers: 0300 330 0700.

 You might find attending one of our Early Days groups helpful as they give you the opportunity to explore different approaches to important parenting issues with a qualified group leader and other new parents in your area.

 Make friends with other parents-to-be and new parents in your local area for support and friendship by seeing what NCT activities are happening nearby.